Solving Imperfect-Recall Games via Sum-of-Squares Optimization: Multi-Player IREFGs

-In general, SVC needs to iterate: each round solves one selector Moment-SOS relaxation and up to $n$ verification relaxations (one per player).
+In general, SVC requires multiple iterations: each round solves one selector Moment-SOS relaxation and up to $n$ verification relaxations (one per player).
 By contrast, in NAM-IREFGs we can dispense with the verify/cut phases and solve a \emph{single} vertex-restricted Moment-SOS relaxation to compute an NE or certify nonexistence, yielding substantial computational savings.
-Indeed, since $u_i(\cdot,\mu_{-i})$ is linear in $\mu_i$ (Proposition~\ref{prop:multilinear}), the ``no profitable deviation by player $i$'' NE condition is equivalent to the family of vertex inequalities $u_i(\mu_i,\mu_{-i}) \ge u_i(v_i,\mu_{-i})$ for all $v_i\in\gS_{i,\mathrm{vr}}$.
+Indeed, since $u_i(\cdot,\mu_{-i})$ is multi-affine in $\mu_i$ (Proposition~\ref{prop:multilinear}), the ``no profitable deviation by player $i$'' NE condition is equivalent to the family of vertex inequalities $u_i(\mu_i,\mu_{-i}) \ge u_i(v_i,\mu_{-i})$ for all $v_i\in\gS_{i,\mathrm{vr}}$.
 Embedding these inequalities directly into the \emph{Select} step gives the one-shot vertex-restricted program:

 where $[\mu]_1=(1,\mu^\top)^\top$ and $\Theta\succ0$ is generic.
 Feasibility of \Cref{eq:NE-multi-NAM} is equivalent to the existence of a behavioral NE; any feasible point is an NE, and the objective $\varphi_\Theta$ merely selects one among multiple solutions (if any).
 For instance, replacing $\varphi_\Theta$ with $\max_{\mu}\sum_{i=1}^n u_i(\mu)$ under the same constraints yields a \emph{welfare-maximizing} NE.
 Therefore, in the NAM setting, the verify and cut phases are unnecessary.